Yugiri 夕霧 (No. 39 Evening Mist) / Genji kumo ukiyoe awase 源氏雲浮世絵合 (Ukiyo-e Parallels for the Cloudy Chapters of the Tale of Genji)

 - Associated Title: Genji monogatari

-Credit line: Gift of Prof. Arthur R. Miller, on loan from the American Friends of the British Museum.
+Credit Line: Gift of Prof. Arthur R. Miller to the American Friends of the British Museum

 - 17439 (Miller Collection number)